-Recently, using the well-monotonic universal graphs initially developed by Ohlmann \cite{Ohlmann_universal_graphs}, he and Casares gave several other characterizations for "Eve-positionality" \cite{CO24Positional}.
-They also proposed new decision procedures, in polynomial time over the size of a deterministic automaton recognizing the target language.
-A key notion in their work is that of "$\eps$-completable" automata, which they introduced in this article.
-Let us recall some of these characterizations here: \begin{theorem}[3.1 and 3.2 in \cite{CO24Positional}] Let $L \subseteq \alphabet^\omega$ be an "$\omega$-regular language".
-The following conditions are equivalent: \begin{asparaenum} \item $L$ is "Eve-positional" over all arenas (potentially infinite and containing $\varepsilon$-moves). \item $L$ is "Eve-positional" over finite $\io$-free Eve-only arenas. \item There exists a "$\eps$-completable" "deterministic parity automaton" recognizing $L$. \item All (non-deterministic) "parity automata" for $L$ are "$\eps$-completable". \end{asparaenum} \end{theorem} Their characterizations still do not provide a clear intuition of what do "Eve-positional" languages look like, but it is nonetheless a major milestone, and notably the first characterization over all "$\omega$-regular" languages.
+Recently, using the well-monotonic universal graphs initially developed by Ohlmann \cite{Ohlmann_universal_graphs}, he and Casares gave several other characterisations for "Eve-positionality" \cite{CO24Positional}.
+They also proposed new decision procedures, in polynomial time over the size of a deterministic automaton recognising the target language.
+A key notion in their work is that of "$\eps$-completable" automata, which they introduced in the latter article.
+Let us recall some of these characterisations here: \begin{theorem}[3.1 and 3.2 in \cite{CO24Positional}] Let $L \subseteq \alphabet^\omega$ be an "$\omega$-regular language".
+The following conditions are equivalent: \begin{asparaenum} \item $L$ is "Eve-positional" over all arenas (potentially infinite and containing $\eps$-moves). \item $L$ is "Eve-positional" over finite $\eps$-free Eve-only arenas. \item There exists a "$\eps$-completable" "deterministic parity automaton" recognising $L$. \item All (non-deterministic) "parity automata" for $L$ are "$\eps$-completable". \end{asparaenum} \end{theorem} These articles notably provide the first characterisations achieved over all "$\omega$-regular" languages.
 They however require one to reason with an automaton recognising the language, rather than directly with the language and inclusion properties.

-Using their characterization and notably the 1-to-2 player lift, Colcombet and Idir obtained a semantic characterization of these languages \cite{local-posi}, where a language is "Eve-positional" if and only if it satisfies three semantic conditions (their exact characterization is recalled in \Cref{thm:local-posi}).
+Using their characterisation and notably the 1-to-2 player lift, Colcombet and Idir obtained an algebraic characterisation of these languages \cite{local-posi}, where a language is "Eve-positional" if and only if it satisfies three algebraic conditions (see \Cref{thm:local-posi}).
 Each condition is of the form ``If certain word(s) belong to $L$, then at least one word obtained from their factors also belongs to $L$''.
 This supports the idea that "Eve-positionality" can be intuitively understood as establishing a total preference order among factors.
-Furthermore, the first two of their conditions correspond exactly to the first two items of the characterization obtained by Bouyer et al., and the third one is a generalization of their third item that allows one to consider all "Eve-positional" "$\omega$-regular languages".
+Furthermore, the first two of their conditions correspond exactly to the first two items of the characterisation obtained by Bouyer et al., and the third one is a generalisation of their third item that allows one to consider all "Eve-positional" "$\omega$-regular languages".